Satellite television: Direct-to-home and direct broadcast satellite

 The United Kingdom has approximately 160 digital channels (including the regional variations of BBC channels, ITV channels, Channel 4 and Channel 5) that are broadcast without encryption from the Astra 28.2°E satellite constellation, and receivable on any DVB-S receiver (a DVB-S2 receiver is required for certain high definition television services).
 Most of these channels are included within the Sky EPG, and an increasing number within the Freesat EPG.

 India's national broadcaster, Doordarshan, promotes a free-to-air DBS package as "DD Free Dish", which is provided as in-fill for the country's terrestrial transmission network.
 It is broadcast from GSAT-15 at 93.5°E and contains about 80 FTA channels.

 While originally launched as backhaul for their digital terrestrial television service, a large number of French channels are free-to-air on satellites at 5°W, and have recently been announced as being official in-fill for the DTT network.

 In North America (United States, Canada and Mexico) there are over 80 FTA digital channels available on Galaxy 19 (with the majority being ethnic or religious in nature).
 Other FTA satellites include AMC-4, AMC-6, Galaxy 18, and Satmex 5.
 A company called GloryStar promotes FTA religious broadcasters on Galaxy 19.

+Satellite TV has seen a decline in consumers since the 2010s due to the cord-cutting trend where people are shifting towards internet-based streaming television and free over-the-air television.